 Moriyama’s work is predominantly black and white, and whilst the grainy aesthetic very much reflects his feelings about the destabilization of social structures after the war, his work is primarily about the use of photography as experiment.
 His pictures hover between the realm of document and possibility, between fact and fiction.

-Now in his 80’s, Moriyama’s oeuvre includes colour pictures, Polaroids, films, installations and most rare and importantly, silkscreens.
 Whilst Moriyama was influenced by a variety of artists, Andy Warhol may be the most important of these.
 He first saw Warhol’s silkscreens in 1969 on a visit to New York and perceived in them the essence of duplication, repetition and mass production essential to photography.
-Since then, Moriyama has made large scale, limited edition silkscreens with singular images and more often with repeated or combined imagery.
+Moriyama went on to make silkscreens of his own, but also made reproduction and duplication a primary focal point of his work, often photographing street signs, or making many versions of similar images to be seen as one.